GuilleAlte/0.-Python-Proyects/README.md

-# In this repository I place some of my python projects from my "MASTERS OF SCIENCE IN DATA SCIENCE & BIG DATA"
+In this repository I place some of my python projects from my "Master of Science in Data Science & Big Data"

+Please feel free to comment or to ask for any clarification.